davidward462/csc-360-a2/README.txt

 I added locks onto my global variables, thinking they may be causing issues, but that did not fix it.
 I added an extra variable defined within the for-loop which was creating the threads, assuming the index in the for-loop was changing, but the bug remained.
 Eventually I moved the position of my pthread_join function to be inside the for-loop where the threads were being created, and that fixed the problem.

-I think the problem was that threads were not allowed to return until after all the threads had first been created.
-This caused the last thread to
+The problem was that threads were not allowed to return until after all the threads had first been created.
+I think multiple threads were trying to join the same thread at once, which the man page says can result in undefinied behaviour.

 ----- Inconsistenties -----